 The rules of the Kimberley Process Certification Scheme, the US Foreign Corrupt Practices Act, and the USA PATRIOT Act are effectively communicated to all relevant personnel on an on-going and recurrent basis.
 All new employees destined to be involved in the buying, selling, shipping, receiving and or accounting for diamond transactions are trained in these matters before they are permitted to take up their responsibilities.
-The Company¢ Compliance Officer, Mr. Gagnon, periodically re-trains all relevant members of staff in Corporate Responsibility, including, but not limited to, the AML and CFT provisions of the USA PATRIOT Act.
+The Company¢ Compliance Officer periodically organizes retraining all relevant staff members in Corporate Responsibility, including, but not limited to, the AML and CFT provisions of the USA PATRIOT Act.
 New employees are likewise trained before they take up their duties.